 Direct cremation is the cheapest body disposition method.
 The primary reason why it is so cost effective is that it cuts out a lot of the extras.
 For example, after the deceased body is brought to the funeral home, it will not be embalmed.
 As well, the body won’t get hair care and might not even be sanitized.
 The body will be kept at the funeral home until a death certificate has been granted, and then it will be placed in the cremation chamber.
 With no viewing, visitation or funeral ceremony with the body present, a Lakewood, OH direct cremation is minimalist.
 Families can choose to have a memorial service after the creation has taken place.

-At All Ohio Cremation & Burial Society, we’re focused on providing the Lakewood, OH direct cremation you need during your time of need.
+At All Ohio Cremation & Burial Society, we’re focused on providing a dignified direct cremation you need during your time of need.
 Whether you want direct cremation or traditional cremation, we have you covered.
 We can also help you plan a memorial service afterwards.
 We’re a funeral home that understands that life will go on for you and yours after the burial or cremation of your relative.
 We’re located at 16150 Brookpark Road in Cleveland, Ohio.
 Call us today at (877) 351-6860 and find out why we’re the best option.